BONUS EPISODE: Elon Musk at Code Conference 2021

 In fact, you called me and said we finally got in after years of sort of this back slappy.

-for the Luna Lander, just taking that as one example,
+for the Luna Landa, just taking that as one example,

-our bed was half the price of the Blue Origin Lockheed bed, half.
+our bed was half the price of the Lou Origin Lockheed bed, half.
+So

 for a vehicle that does basically 10 times more or eight times more perhaps,